 Core Correction – What can you do

 If we want our horses to dance, we must train them as we do a human athlete.
-Continuous analysis of human training methods has us concentrate upon core suppleness and strength before adding power and speed.
+Continuous analysis of human training methods has us concentrate on core suppleness and strength before adding power and speed.
 With human athletes we discovered long ago that the core must be in excellent condition or peak, painless performance will never be achieved.
-Due to the presence of spinal processes in the horse added to the fact that he has to carry a rider, the condition of a horse’s spinal supporting mechanism even even more critical.
+Due to the presence of spinal processes in the horse added to the fact that he has to carry a rider, the condition of a horse’s spinal supporting mechanism even more critical.

 If a Grand Prix Dressage performance is comparable to a Ballet then it is obvious that the traditional practice of a walk, trot and canter on a loose rein both ways is simply not enough to properly condition a horse for movements that require a high level of balance, suppleness and flexibility, as it will just loosen the legs.